calony/calony.github.io/README.md

 My Google scholar page on my publications and patents can be found [here](https://scholar.google.ca/citations?user=BcklpsIAAAAJ&hl=en).

 ---
-**Estimating the effect of Public Measures in Quebec during the COVID Pandemic: A Regression Project** Use Regression discontinuity design (RDD) to identify the effect of the following 3 Public Measures in Quebc during COVID *The 20/3/2020 lockdown
+**Estimating the effect of Public Measures in Quebec during the COVID Pandemic: A Regression Project**\n Use Regression discontinuity design (RDD) to identify the effect of the following 3 Public Measures in Quebc during COVID *The 20/3/2020 lockdown
 *The reopening of schools on 31/8/2020